Kellstadt Graduate School of Business: History

 In 1997, Kellstadt launched its first overseas part-time MBA program in Hong Kong, that program terminated in 2005.
 In 2000, Kellstadt added a part-time MBA program in Bahrain.
 In 2002, it added another in the Czech Republic through a partnership with the Czech Management Center, and that program terminated in 2009.
-The program’s most recent overseas program was created in Taiwan in 2006 and terminated in 2010.
+The program's most recent overseas program was created in Taiwan in 2006 and terminated in 2010.

 In 2002, Kellstadt created the Real Estate Center, under the direction of Professor Susanne E. Cannon.
 In 2006, the center received three gifts in excess of $1 million: $4 million from the Michael J. Horne Foundation to endow the Horne Chair in Real Estate Studies; $2 million from Douglas and Cynthia Crocker to endow the Doug and Cynthia Crocker Director of the Real Estate Center; and $1.5 million from George Ruff to endow the Ruff Chair in Real Estate Studies.
 In 2007, the MacArthur Foundation awarded the center a grant of $3.5 million to launch a multi-faceted program to save affordable rental housing in the Chicago region.

 In 2008, Dean Ray Whittington created the Department of Real Estate, carving it out of the Department of Finance.
 Professor Susanne E. Cannon was chosen as the first department's first chairperson.

-Also in 2008, the college received a $7.5 million gift from the Conrad N. Hilton Foundation to establish the School of Hospitality Leadership.
+In fall 2008, the college received a $7.5 million gift from the Conrad N. Hilton Foundation to establish the School of Hospitality Leadership, launched in fall 2009.

 In 2012, DePaul alumnus Richard H. Driehaus gave DePaul a $30 million gift to be used to recruit and retain business faculty.
 DePaul renamed the College of Commerce the Driehaus College of Business.
 Part of the Driehaus College of Business, the Kellstadt Graduate School of Business retained its name.

 Academics

-Kellstadt has seven divisions: the School of Accountancy and Management Information Systems; the School of Hospitality Leadership; and the departments of finance, economics, marketing, management and real estate.
-The department of real estate and the School of Hospitality Leadership were created in 2008.
+Driehaus has six divisions: the School of Accountancy and Management Information Systems; the School of Hospitality and Sports Business; and the departments of finance and real estate, management and entrepreneurship, marketing and economics.

-Kellstadt offers both a part-time and full-time Master of Business Administration.
-Students may choose among 30 MBA concentrations; a combined MBA/Juris Doctor with the DePaul University College of Law; 14 specialized master's degrees that provide in-depth knowledge in a particular area of business; and joint MBA/MS programs.
+Undergraduate Programs

+Students can choose from among 15 Bachelor of Science in Business degree programs.

+A revised Bachelor of Science in Business core curriculum debuted in fall 2022.
+Entrepreneurial thinking, technology and social good are the cornerstones of the new core curriculum.
+As part of the core curriculum, all students participate in the Driehaus Cup: a fast-paced pitch competition judged by industry experts with thousands of dollars in scholarship money at stake.
+In October 2023, the Mid-American Business Deans' Association honored the Driehaus Cup with its curricular innovation award.